 Policy Statement

-University Student Financial Services and Cashier Operations (USFSCO) recovers and collects all returned checks received and deposited by cash handling units.
-If USFSCO exhausts all reasonable collection efforts (e.g., in-house, outside agency, state offset), and a returned check is uncollectible, it is included in University system-level write-off approvals and protocol.
-Any unpaid portion of the original returned check amount will be charged back the original unit at the time of write-off.
+University Bursar recovers and collects all returned checks received and deposited by cash handling units.
+If University Bursar exhausts all reasonable collection efforts (e.g., in-house, outside agency, state offset), and a returned check is uncollectible, it is included in system-level write-off approvals and protocol.
+Any unpaid portion of the original returned check amount will be charged back to the original unit at the time of write-off.

-USFSCO may grant permission for some authorized cash handling units to assume responsibility for any/all returned check handling and related recovery activities.
+University Bursar may grant permission for some authorized cash handling units to assume responsibility for any/all returned check handling and related recovery activities.
 The decision to do this would apply to all cash handling units within a college, unit, or administrative level.
-The units will also assess and retain the $30 administrative service fee.
+The units will also assess and retain the $25 administrative service fee.

-Regardless of what a unit decides, if a check is returned from the bank and USFSCO determines the unit did not process it according to the policies and procedures in 10.2.1 Accept Checks as Payment, it may be returned to the unit for recovery.
+Regardless of what a unit decides, if a check is returned from the bank and University Bursar determines the unit did not process it according to the policies and procedures in 10.2.1 Accept Checks as Payment, it may be returned to the unit to recover funds.

 Procedure